CloudNativeSDWAN/cnwan-reader/docs/usage.md

 For more information about AWS credentials, you may take a look at aws' [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) about this topic.

+### etcd

+CN-WAN Reader can connect to your *etcd* nodes and watch the values that have been registered there, i.e. with `cnwan-reader watch etcd [FLAGS]` .

+In order to work, you will need to provide the addresses of you etcd nodes with the `--endpoints` flag, optional `username` and `password` and a `prefix` in case your service registry on etcd contains one.
+There is no need to insert all the nodes of your etcd cluster in `--endpoints` but just make sure you enter a few.
+As per `username` and `password` you can leave them empty if you don't need them to connect to etcd.
+Finally, `prefix` defaults to `/` in case you don't enter another value.

+As a final note, make sure your etcd user has a role that enables it to at least *read* values in the provided prefix.

+For more information on flags and examples, please run `cnwan-reader watch etcd --help`.

 ## Configuration File

 Optionally, a configuration file can be used, which can be used by providing its path with `--conf`.
 A [configuration model](../examples/config/config.yaml) is there for you on `examples/config`.